-The University of Alberta has identified over 55 clubroot pathotypes in Western Canada, of which many are able to overcome first-generation (1st gen.) type clubroot resistance.
-Pathotype 3A is the most common in the region, followed closely by pathotypes 3H and 3D.
+The University of Alberta has identified over 55 clubroot pathotypes in Western Canada, of which many are able to overcome some sources of clubroot resistance.
+Pathotype 3A is the most common in the region, followed closely by 3H and 3D.

 Clubroot is spread easily through soil movement.
 Root galls release spores back into the soil where they remain dormant until susceptible plants are grown again.
 So, if you can’t prevent it, what can you do?